-Website MHSA Updates - Final results will be posted at the MHSA after the completion of the tournament.
+Website MHSA Updates - Results will be posted on the MHSA Post Season Tennis Page throughout the tournament

 III - Playing Rules for MHSA Tennis Applies to all Post Season Play

 USTA playing rules will be used for all competition in addition to any local rules or MHSA rules and regulations.
 The host manager or their designee will be the sole judge on rule interpretations.
 The site director serves as the umpire at each site, unless an official rules umpire is present.
 Situations brought to the judge will not include team or individual names so the ruling can be as objective as possible.